 Maria Weston was born July 25, 1806, the eldest of six daughters and two sons born in Weymouth, Mass., to Warren and Nancy Bates Weston.
 They were descended from the Pilgrims.

-It was through her 12-year marriage to Henry Chapman that she became so ardently opposed to slavery.
+During her 12-year marriage to Henry Chapman, an abolitionist, she became so ardently opposed to slavery.
 She enlisted three of her five sisters: Caroline, Anne and Deborah.

 Maria Chapman founded the Boston Female Anti-Slavery Society with her sisters and eight other women.
 They circulated petitions, raised money, wrote and edited publications and corresponded with each other frequently.

-The Boston Anti-Abolitionist Riot took place when she was in her late 20s on Oct.
-21, 1835.
-British abolitionist George Thompson came to speak to a meeting of 45 abolitionists at the office of William Lloyd Garrison’s anti-slavery publication The Liberator.
+The gentlemen rioted against the abolitionists when she was in her late 20s.
+On Oct.
+21, 1835, British abolitionist George Thompson spoke to a meeting of 45 abolitionists at the office of William Lloyd Garrison’s anti-slavery publication The Liberator.

 An angry mob of men tied to the cotton industry stood outside the building.
 Mayor Theodore Lyman asked the women to leave.
-Despite Maria’s refusal, the women were escorted through the crowd to safety, but the rioters got hold of William Lloyd Garrison.
+Despite Maria’s refusal, the women were escorted through the crowd to safety.
+The rioters, however, got hold of William Lloyd Garrison.